bitovi/academy/src/web-components/7-display-markers/display-markers.md

 JavaScript [setters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set) allow observation of property changes.
 Adding a setter for `vehicles` provides a hook for when the `<bus-tracker>` component passes the array of vehicles for the selected route.

 In order to reflect back the list of vehicles in a [getter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) you can save the vehicle list to another property on the element (like an underscore property).
-It's common when a setter exists that a getter does as well.
+It’s common when a setter exists that a getter does as well.

 This is an example of a getter/setter pair in a JavaScript class.